 PTI workers congregate at Banigala after arrest warrant issued for Imran over remarks against judge, officials

-PTI workers have started to congregate at former prime minister and PTI Chairman Imran Khan’s Banigala residence in Islamabad after his arrest warrant was issued in connection with his controversial remarks against Additional District and Sessions Judge (ADSJ) Zeba Chaudhry and other officials at an August 20 public rally.
+PTI workers congregated at former prime minister and PTI Chairman Imran Khan’s Banigala residence in Islamabad on Saturday after his arrest warrant was issued in connection with his controversial remarks against Additional District and Sessions Judge (ADSJ) Zeba Chaudhry and other officials at an August 20 public rally.

 The arrest warrant dated September 30 was issued by Senior Civil Judge Rana Mujahid Rahim.